 I’ll cover the main things that have changed about our finances in the past year.
 Pitfalls that we’re still dealing with.
 And where we stand on the path to financial independence.

 How I’ve Done Since Last Year

 Last year my goal was to build a six month emergency fund.
 That didn’t happen for a few reasons.
-First, I felt comfortable enough in keeping my job and making money that I didn’t think it was necessary to have the much cash on hand right now.
+First, I felt comfortable enough in keeping my job and making money that I didn’t think it was necessary to have that much cash on hand right now.
 Others may disagree, but I think that it is important to use my cash more aggressively when I have less of it.

 Second, we moved which costs a lot of money.
 That was an investment in lower cost of living and higher wages that has already paid for itself.